All Episodes

 A Clinton appointee, but she's not political.

-Now, this is this is from her uh ruling.
+Now, this is from her ruling.

-The court by no means disregards Arizona's interests in controlling illegal immigration and addressing the concurrent problems with crime, Including the trafficking of humans, drugs, guns, and money.
+The court by no means disregards Arizona's interests in controlling illegal immigration and addressing the concurrent problems with crime, including the trafficking of humans, drugs, guns, and money.

 Even though Arizona's interests may be consistent with those of the federal government, it's not in the public interest for Arizona to enforce preempted law.

-Meaning it's not in the public interest for Arizona to enforce federal law.
+Meaning, it's not in the public interest for Arizona to enforce federal law.

-Meaning the state can't preempt the feds.
+Meaning, the state can't preempt the feds.

-And Arizona said we're not preempting, we've got a mirror image law here.
+We've got a mirror image law here.

 So that's pretty much it.

-I guess, I guess the judge is saying it's not in the public interest for Arizona to try to defend itself from an invasion.
+I guess the judge is saying it's not in the public interest for Arizona to try to defend itself from an invasion.

 I don't know how you look at this with any sort of common sense and come to the ruling this woman came to.